Simply Melodic

 Moments In and Out of Time

 Thank You for visiting.
-Below are reminiscences, sometimes explications of The Music.
-Occasional photographs of a moment here, a moment there, as the spatial relationships among the celestial bodies change — which after all, is what time is.
-In a word, Motion.
+Below are reminiscences, sometimes explications of music I have composed over the years.
+Occasional photographs of a moment here, a moment there.

 The small being at the top of the page matured in the presence of music and a piano.
-His first professional instrument was electric bass although he established some miniscule notoriety as a popular music pianist and Hammond B-3 organist.
+His first professional instrument was electric bass (see the oddball not wearing a tux in the photograph below) although he established some miniscule notoriety as a popular music pianist and Hammond B-3 organist.
 At college there were no “pop” pianists to speak of so hence, he was called.
-Graduate school followed college and music performance such as it was went into hibernation, although he retained a core set of “jazz” tunes from high school days that acted as a sort of lifeline to the past.
+Graduate school followed college and music performance such as it was went into hibernation, although he retained and practiced a core set of “jazz” tunes from high school days that acted as a sort of lifeline to the past.

-The stars did not align for an academic career, and with some other college acquaintances likewise at loose ends The Band of Desperate Men (BDM) came into being.
-There followed various associations and relocations until one day when the stars realigned, and music took a back seat to physics for the next 25 years.
+The stars did not align for an academic career, and at first with some college acquaintances likewise at loose ends, then with others there followed various associations and relocations until one day when the stars realigned, and music took a back seat to physics for the next 25 years.

-Immediately below are links to works under contract: what I call here The Concord Collection.
-Circa late 1970s-1990s.
+Immediately below are links to works under contract, Circa late 1970s-1990s.
 Many of the versions below were rendered in the latter stages of my MIDI studio and printed to DAT even if composed/recorded many years earlier.
-Some were put to lyrics and recorded by others.
+Some were put to lyrics by others and recorded.
 All were submitted to and contracted with Lowery Music in Atlanta whose catalog was bought by SONY ATV; later sold to Bicycle/Concord.

 ((Please note — files that open and play in the site can only be stopped by clicking on the pause button.
 Not helpful if you scroll down and want to open another file while the one is playing.
 I am in process of embedding links to audio.com for most files which will open in new tab/window (file underlined).
 Making it easy to keep your place in the thrilling narrative.
-For now if the site player is present then I have not yet gone through the tedium of linking or rendering the file to audio.com.))
+For now if the site player is present then I have not yet linked the file to audio.com.))

-Below are three songs from the Collection.
+Below are fIVE songs BMI/Concord.
 (Songs have lyrics.
 I compose primarily tunes without words.)
 At one point in my education I was told there are only two types of songs: love won and love lost.
 I have written “non-love” songs too, but not in the group below.

 Almost Over You (vocal by Terry T)